adama-wzr/CNN-Keff/README.md

 # CNN-Keff
 Physics blind CNN model for predicting effective thermal conductivity in 2D images.

+Each of the folders is one trained CNN for predicting the effective thermal conductivity of a 128x128 binary image.
+The file "load_and_predict.py" is an example of how to use the trained models to predict the effective thermal conductivity of one of the example images.

 The Python script utilizes one of the folders with the trained models to predict the effective thermal conductivity of the image uploaded, just a brief and simple example of how to use the trained models.

 The packages required to run this code are PIL, numpy, Tensorflow/Keras, and os.